Haggle1996/RevolutionPack/NOTES.md

 - Update version in EiraIRC configuration shared.cfg
 - Turn off Edit Mode on HQM
 - Update Warning and Install notes on pack xml
+- Update MCF page topic and/or announce update.

 ## TODO